CW3E/Ensemble-DA-Cycling-Template/README.md

 ```
 ${HOME}/cylc/cylc
 ```
-pre-configured to match the self-contained Micromamba environment.
+configured to match the self-contained Micromamba environment.
 Cylc command Bash auto-completion is configured by default by sourcing the `config_template.sh` file.
 Additionally the [cylc global configuration file](https://cylc.github.io/cylc-doc/stable/html/reference/config/global.html#global.cylc)
 ```
 ${HOME}/cylc/global.cylc
 ```
-is pre-configured to so that workflow definitions will source the global variables in `config_template.sh`, and so that task job scripts will inherit these variables as well.
+is configured so that workflow definitions will source the global variables in `config_template.sh`, and so that task job scripts will inherit these variables as well.

 ### The cylc-run and log files